 Hepatitis B reactivation

-If you have had Hepatitis B (a liver infection) in the past, this treatment can make it active again.
-Your doctor or nurse will talk to you about this and test you for Hepatitis B.
+If you have had hepatitis B (a liver infection) in the past, this treatment can make it active again.
+Your doctor or nurse will talk to you about this.
+They will also test you for hepatitis B before you have this treatment.

 Some medicines, including ones you buy in a shop or chemist, can be harmful while you are having this treatment.
 Tell your cancer doctor about any drugs you are taking, including vitamins, herbal drugs and complementary therapies.